ishitachaturvedi/ishitachaturvedi.github.io/_posts/2025-02-03-Reflections-through-grad-school.md

 <h2> Understand the system </h2>

-After nearly two years of intense building, testing, debugging, and hoping for the best, I could finally start understanding SHADOW’s dynamics.
+After nearly two years of intense building, testing, debugging, and hoping for the best, we could finally start understanding SHADOW’s dynamics.
 Now we had to answer the fun questions: What truly drives SHADOW’s performance gains?
 Which applications benefit most, and under what thread configurations?
 How should threads distribute workloads (static or dynamic)?
 Is SHADOW configurable per application?—and if so, how? all of which we answered.

 SHADOW was a passion project born from genuine curiosity.
 I sincerely wanted to understand the impact of asymmetric SMT.
 Ultimately, we uncovered intriguing insights about parallelism, thread behavior, and CPU architecture.
 It was rejected from ISCA'25, but it is a relief that SHADOW is out in MICRO'25.
 It will read like everything was obvious, but now you know that was far from the truth.